bodsch/docker-icinga2/README.md

 The actuall Container Supports a stable MySQL Backand to store all needed Datas into it.

-The graphite Support are experimental.
+The graphite Support are **experimental**.

 The dashing Supports create only an API User.

-The Cluster and Cert-Service are experimental.
+The Cluster and Cert-Service are **experimental**.

+## activated Features

+- command
+- checker
+- livestatus
+- mainlog
+- notification
+- graphite (only with API User)

 # certificate Service